Anna2024WebDev/project-music-releases-vite/README.md

 # Music Releases

 This week we started learning about React.
-Our first in React was to build a Spotify mockup page.
+Our first project in React was to build a Spotify mockup page.

 ### The Problem